software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 git push --set-upstream origin <name-of-my-branch>
 ```

 Now, let's check that our branch is pushed to GitHub.
 Open the repository in GitHub and click the branch selector which says "main" above the file tree view in the "Code" tab.
+[These](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/viewing-branches-in-your-repository) instructions have more details, if you have trouble.
 We should see our branch there.
 Click the branch and check that the changes are visible in GitHub.

 {: .important-title }